andiigonzalez/Power_Outage_Analysis/README.md

 #### Interesting Aggregates
 <h5 style="margin: 15px 0 10px 0; text-align: center; color: darkblue;"> Pivot Table #1: </h5>
-This first pivot table consists of the 9 different climate regions in the United States and the number of power outages that occured in those regions, separated by cause category.
+This first pivot table consists of the 9 different climate regions in the United States and the number o f power outages that occured in those regions, separated by cause category.
 Essentially, this pivot table can help us visualize trends of power outage occurence and cause in the different climatic regions.
 For example, the Northeast region experienced the most outages during the years of our data with 350 outages over the course of 10 years.
 The majority of these were caused either by severe weather (176) or intentional attacks(135).

-  <iframe src="assets/images/pivot_table_outages_by_year_&_climate_region.html" width="100%" scrolling="yes" frameBorder="0" style="display: block; margin-left: auto; margin-right: auto; text-align: center;"> </iframe>
+  <iframe src="assets/images/pivot_table_outages_by_year_&_climate_region.html" width="100%" scrolling="yes" frameBorder="0" style="display: block; text-align: center;"> </iframe>

 <h5 style="margin: 15px 0 10px 0; text-align: center; color: darkblue;"> Pivot Table #2: Total Number of Outages by Month Occurance and Cause </h5>